Abeikud/WeEvents/REPORT.md

 # Reflection
 ### Which generative AIs did you use, and what tasks did you use it for?
-We used ChatGPT as our main generative AI for:
+I used ChatGPT as our main generative AI for:

 Advice on best-practice OO design and class relationships.